uon-hci/tools/docs/docs/SHP-course.md

 ### Interview

-Interviews, unlike questionnaires, happen face to face (or through vocal exchange) with a participant.
-It is a useful tool to collect detailed task related information, and thoroughly collect data with flexibility.
+Interviews, unlike questionnaires, happen **face to face** (or through vocal exchange) with a participant.
+It is a useful tool to collect detailed task related information, and thoroughly collect data with **flexibility**.
 However this method requires more time, and can be costly.
-Interviews are usually targeted to smaller samples.
+Interviews are usually targeted to **smaller samples**.

 The aspects to consider for an interview are very similar to those for the questionnaires, but from a more practical point of view.
 Generally, an interview will require different planning regarding the instructions, the administration, and the data collection.
 Setting up the meeting, the location and the recording is important.
-It is also essential to prepare for the interaction with the participant, and behave appropriately to make sure the results are optimized.
+It is also essential to prepare for the **interaction** with the participant, and behave appropriately to make sure the results are optimized.
 Finally, choosing the right type of interview is crucial.
 There are four types of interview:

 - **Exploratory**: free-style in-depth,
 - **Structured**: each interview is presented with exactly the same questions in the same order (no diversion),